blaise-ndizeye/stocka-api/README.md

 ---

-> That's all about user/client queries and mutations but its not over because there is also the `admin` portion but it will come in future... once finished this documentation will be updated to include it. `Notice that this api will include the payment system which will also be controlled by admin which will be fully explained in the future.`
+> That's all about user/client queries and mutations but it there is one more thing left about paying:=> Usually using `MTN` but there is a bug in that online service we are waiting for fixes